 {# 显示结果: \u003Cp\u003E\u8FD9\u662F\u5185\u5BB9\u003C/p\u003E\u003Cscript\u003Ealert(\u0027XSS\u653B\u51FB\u0027);\u003C/script\u003E #}

-As you can see, all special HTML characters and quotes have been converted to:\uxxxxThe form ensures that this text is only treated as a plain string in the JavaScript environment.
+You can see that all special HTML characters and quotes are converted to:\uxxxxThe form ensures that this text is only treated as a plain string in the JavaScript environment.

-UnderstandingaddslashesandescapejsThe core distinction, which can help us make the correct choice:
+UnderstandingaddslashesandescapejsThe core difference, which can help us make the right choice:

-The main purpose Protects a few specific characters to prevent destruction of string literals Make a string safe for use in the JavaScript environment and prevent XSS attacks
+The main purpose Protect a few specific characters to prevent destruction of string literals Make the string safe to use in the JavaScript environment to prevent XSS attacks

-Handle range Single quotes, double quotes, backslashes Most non-letter, non-digit, space, and slash characters (converted to\uxxxx)
+Range Processing Single quotes, double quotes, backslashes Most non-letter, non-numeric, non-space, slash characters (converted to\uxxxx)

-Typical scenarios Need simple escaping in non-JS environments, such as SQL statements Inserting dynamic content into<script>Label or JS event attribute in
+Typical scenarios It needs simple escaping in non-JS environments, such as SQL statements Insert dynamic content into<script>Tags or JS event attributes

-safety Limited, only to prevent specific character damage Comprehensive, for various injection risks in the JS environment
+Security Limited, only preventing specific characters from breaking Comprehensive, targeting various injection risks in the JS environment

 When to chooseaddslashes?

-1. Handle specific characters in environments other than JavaScript:When you need to insert a string into some backend processing logic or database query, and these environments only need to escape quotes and backslashes.
+1. Handling specific characters in non-JavaScript environments:When you need to insert a string into some backend processing logic or database query, and these environments only need to escape quotes and backslashes.

 2. Compatible with old systems or special protocols:It may be used in some very specific protocols or data formats that only recognize escape sequences.

-In most cases, when variables are directly output to the HTML page in the template of AnQi CMS, the system will automatically perform HTML entity escaping.addslashesIt is more of an auxiliary tool, used for more refined string processing under specific requirements.
+In most cases, when variables are output directly to the HTML page in Anqi CMS templates, the system will automatically perform HTML entity escaping.
+Therefore,addslashesIt is more of an auxiliary tool, used for more refined string processing under specific requirements.

 When to chooseescapejs?